-On March 29, 2022, in connection with the normal course issuer bid, the company gave instructions under its automatic share purchase plan with a designated broker to allow for the purchase of subordinated voting shares at times when the company normally would not be active in the market.
+On June 22, 2023, in connection with the normal course issuer bid, the company gave instructions under its automatic share purchase plan with a designated broker to allow for the purchase of subordinated voting shares at times when the company normally would not be active in the market.
 Such purchases are determined by the broker in its sole discretion based on parameters established by the company prior to commencement of the applicable trading black-out period.
-On May 2, 2022, the automatic share purchase plan was terminated by the company and designated broker.